Treide1/flow-template/README.md

 # Flow template

-An OPENRNDR template named "Flow" to jump start music visualization with the most useful tools prepared.
+An OPENRNDR template named "Flow" to jump start a music visualization with the most useful tools prepared.

-Run the template demo to see the example program in action.
+Run the template demo. <br>
-It shows what the template is capable of.

-Adapt the demo to your liking or start from the empty template.
+Adapt it to your liking or start from the empty template. <br>
 Discover useful APIs for working with music, visual content, visual effects and much more.

 The result should be stunning visuals - audio reactive and in sync.